netsec-ethz/scion-tutorials/content/advanced/setup_endhost.md

-# Set up an end host
+# Configuring SCION end host

+!!!
+Note
+    You should go through this tutorial if you want to install SCION end host but do not want to run other SCION AS services on that machine.
+    Before proceeding you should already have SCION AS services available in your network, otherwise end host will not run properly.

 ## Introduction

 In this tutorial we will cover the steps necessary to configure a SCION end host in a SCIONLab AS.

-An SCION _end host_ is a simply a computer running SCION applications in a SCION AS, i.e. it is not a router and does not run any infrastructure services for the AS.
+A SCION end host is a machine running SCION applications in a SCION AS, i.e. it is not a router and does not run any infrastructure services for the AS.
-An end host will communicate with the Path- and Certificate-service of the AS to get paths and certificate information.
+An end host will communicate with the path and certificate servers of the AS to get paths and certificate information.
 For communication to hosts in different ASes, traffic will be sent to the SCION border routers of the AS.
 The end host knows the addresses for these services from a configuration file (`topology.json`).

 The software stack for a SCION end host application consists of the `dispatcher`, responsible for managing sockets and encapsulating/decapsulating SCION packets for IP/UDP overlay,